 He lifted the box with one hand to reveal his other hand, outstretched with three little white baggies in the palm. !Cocanina!
 Te gusta cocania.

-I was started, one for being naïve enough to not realize I was in the middle of drug deal, but also because the warm night didn’t feel as safe as it had before.
+I was started, one for being naïve enough to not realize I was in the middle of drug deal, but also because the warm night didn’t feel as safe as it had before; I felt the wait of my situation–alone, at night, in a foreign country whose language I barely understood, and being offered cocaine by boy a full foot taller than me.
 I firmly said “no” and then muttered “no” a few more times as I hurried across the street somehow dodging traffic.

 a violent history